prattcmp/Flask-Template/README.md

 # Flask-Template
-A Flask API template for Python 3.6+
+A Flask API template for Python 3.6+ and Amazon AWS Elastic Beanstalk.

 MIT License